Wigguno/pandatwitch/README.md

 # PandaTwitch
 Userscripts to modify Panda.TV to show Twitch Chat

-One script works on all 5 TS members.
+One script works on all 5 TS members, and can support any combination of PandaTV streamer and Twitch chat.

 Still under development.